reduxigen/Reduxigen/readme.md

  * No mapStateToProps.
  * No mapDispatchToProps.

+What is there?

-There are only functions that update your state, and a powerful, simple `connect` method that wires everything up.
+* functions that update your state, and
+* a powerful, simple `connect` method to bind React to Redux.

 To see an example of Reduxigen in action, you can view this [example repository](https://github.com/joe-crick/book-my-hooptie)